 At the height of the growing season, jimsonweed is a tall and hardy weed with large leaves that are pointed and toothed.
 The substantial flowers can grow from 2 to 4 inches long and are funnel-shaped.
-Turn the flower toward you and look straight down into the exotic spiral—the colors range from white to violet to magenta.
+If you are lucky enough to find in in bloom in daylight hours, turn the flower toward you and look straight down into the exotic spiral—the colors range from white to violet to magenta.
 Lovely!
-The shape and color of the jimsonweed flower might put you in mind of horse nettle or deadly nightshade—two flowers that are also in the tomato (or Nightshade) family, but I think you’ll agree, Jimsonweed is one of the showier members of this family.
+The shape and color of the jimsonweed flower might remind you of horse nettle or deadly nightshade—two flowers that are also in the Nightshade (or tomato) family.
+If you know these other plants, I think you’ll agree, Jimsonweed is one of the showier members of this family.

-Look for the attractive flowers of Jimsonweed blooming in summer in fields and waste places–but be very careful.
-The spiny leaves, the thorny fruit, and the unpleasant odor of all parts of this plant are designed to warn you that it is very poisonous to eat!
+Look for the attractive flowers of Jimsonweed blooming in summer in fields and waste places–but be very careful if you touch it.
+The spiny leaves, the thorny fruit, and the unpleasant odor of all parts of this plant are designed to warn you that it is very poisonous to consume!

 Click on any image to open the Jimsonweed gallery below.